mathworks/requirements-based-testing-example/README.md

 ## READ THIS FIRST

-The example documented below is no longer maintained.
+This repository is no longer maintained.
 For a newer version of the example, please visit [the example in MathWorks Documentation](https://www.mathworks.com/help/slcoverage/ug/resolve-missing-coverage-rbt-example.html)

 ## Overview